datagazing/cronbach/README.rst

 Compute Cronbach's alpha statistic

-* Crude fork of cronbach_alpha from pingouin
+* Fork of cronbach_alpha from pingouin
-* Separate package to comply with GPL
 * Avoids some later dependencies (such as newer scipy)
+* Credit to pingouin for all the initial code

 Features
 --------